unixunion/deblox-deployer/README.md

 VertX uses JUL, so place the resources/logging.properties file in VERTX_HOME/conf.

 ## Configuration
 deblox.Deployer only needs to know the prefix or address-space to subscribe to.
-Default is `deblox.deployer`
+Default is `deblox`

 ```
 // Example Deployer config file conf.json